top of page

 Q3.
 Can I claim Section 80CCD deductions for contributions to other pension schemes?

-No, you can claim deductions under Section 80CCD(1) and 80CCD(1B) only for contribution towards National Pension Scheme (NPS).
+No, you can claim deductions under Section 80CCD(1) and 80CCD(1B) only for contribution towards the National Pension Scheme (NPS).

 Q4.
 What is the total deduction amount available with Section 80CCD?